-It's often useful to understand how electricity is measured (Watts and kWh).
-This is useful, for example, to plan the size of a solar PV system using information from electricity bills, or to calculate the payback time for an efficient lightbulb or refrigerator, or to understand how your monthly electricity use compares to the national average or to mine.
+It's very useful to understand how electricity is measured (Watts and kWh), for example to plan the size of a solar PV system using information from electricity bills, or to calculate the payback time for an efficient lightbulb or refrigerator, or to understand how your monthly electricity use compares to the national average or to your neighbor's.

 1. For our purposes, there are only two electrical measurements of concern: POWER and ENERGY

-A RATE is an amount of something per unit time, like SPEED is distance per unit time (miles/hour or meters/second), FLOW RATE is volume per unit time (gallons/minute), and ELECTRICAL POWER is amount of electrical charge (electrons) per second (Watts) .
+A RATE is an amount of something per unit time, like SPEED is distance per unit time (miles/hour or meters/second).
+ELECTRICAL POWER is an amount of electric charge (electrons) per second (Watts) .
 A RATE is an instantaneous value, like 30 miles/hour or 100 Watts, and the TOTAL amount of something after a period of time, such as distance traveled after 10 hours or energy consumed after 10 hours, is the rate multiplied by the amount of time.
-If a car's speed of 30 miles/hour is constant, then the total distance traveled after 10 hours is: distance = speed x time, or d = (30 miles/hour)x(10 hours) = 300 miles.
+If a car's speed is 30 miles/hour, then the total distance traveled after 10 hours is: distance = speed x time, or d = (30 miles/hour)x(10 hours) = 300 miles.
 For the energy example:

-TO CLARIFY, using 1 kWh (1000 Wh) of energy might involve EITHER using 1000 W of power for 1 hour, or using 1 W of power for 1000 hours, or using 200 W of power for 5 hours, or any other combination where the product of power in Watts and time in hours is 1000.
-If my utility bill shows that I consumed 300 kWh of electricity last month, then my AVERAGE POWER if it was constant all month, given that there are 720 hours in a month, is: P = E/t = (300 kWh)/(720 hours) = 0.417 kW = 417 W. So, a monthly energy consumption of 300 kWh is equivalent to consuming 417 W of power continuously for the month.
-Of course, my actual power use varies all the time, but if I added up Power times Time for each second of the month, it would sum to 300 kWh.
+TO CLARIFY, using 1 kWh (or 1000 Wh) of energy could mean EITHER using 1000 W of power for 1 hour, or using 1 W of power for 1000 hours, or using 200 W of power for 5 hours, or any other combination where Power in Watts times Time in hours is 1000.
+If my utility bill shows that I used 300 kWh of electricity last month, then my AVERAGE POWER if it was smoothed out and constant all month, is: P = E/t = (300 kWh)/(24x30 hours) = 0.417 kW = 417 W. So, monthly energy use of 300 kWh is equivalent to using 417 W of power continuously.
+Of course, my actual power use varies all the time, but if I added up Power times Time for each second of the month, it would total 300 kWh.

 2. The Interesting Microwave Calculation